-Each committee of our Board provides regular reports to the full Board.
+Each of our audit, compensation, and nominating and corporate governance committees provides regular reports to the full Board.
 Our Board may also create additional committees in the future to assist in risk oversight.
-Our corporate governance guidelines are available on our website at ir.sana.com/corporate-governance/governance-overview.
+Our corporate governance guidelines are available in the "Corporate Governance" section of our investor relations website at ir.sana.com/corporate-governance/governance-overview.